sagarchuri/parental-control-service/ReadMe.md

 <h4>Build</h4>

-Maven is used as a buuild tool.
-To perform build run following command.
+Maven is used as a build tool.
+To perform build, run following command.

 mvn install